 And finally the fitting test!
 Despite of looking super serious, I was actually pretty excited to try the costume on for the very first time!
 It was really comfortable and I loved the silhouette it created.
 As a hardcore Monster Hunter fan you might not agree with my color choice, but as I mentioned in the beginning there were quite a few options to choose from.
 I personally really like the blue, red, silver and brownish combination and wouldn’t change anything.

 And here a few better photos.
 I still wanted to do a proper photoshoot on location, but we sadly still didn’t found time for that yet.
 Still, I’m really happy how these turned out! :)

 And last but not least, here are the detailed making of videos on Youtube!
-Just in case you want to see even more costume making progress!
+Just in case you want to see even more costume making progress of my Zinogre Armor from Monster Hunter.
 Also, check out my cosplay crafting books if you need some inspiration or help for your own projects!
 Just visit my shop!

 We use Amazon Affiliate links.
 If you buy something we might get a small commission.
 Thanks for your support!
 Learn more.

 I started out with a digital pattern that I drew myself.
 I know I wanted it to be very long, so I made it as long as I thought possible without it dragging.